kimlvis31/AutoTradeMachine_Eta/README.md

       <img src="./docs/feat4_1.png">
       <br>

       2\.
-Set the simulation name (Auto-generated if left blank) and range.
+Set the simulation name (auto-generated if left blank) and range.
       &nbsp; Once all the configurations are completed, click **ADD** (Once step 3 and 4 are done).
       &nbsp; Once the simulation is completed, move to **SIMULATION RESULT** page either by clicking **VIEW RESULT** or navigating from **DASHBOARD**.
       3\.
 Configure position-specific strategies (Currency Analysis, Trade Control, Account Control)